vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 ## Unit Tests

 Unit tests are there to test your models.
 The `rails generate model NAME` command creates a file for these tests called `NAME_test.rb` inside the `test/models` directory.
-Below are two tests from phindee for an attribute called `location_id`:
+Below are two tests from Phindee for an attribute called `location_id`:

 ``` ruby happy_hour_test.rb
   . . .